abhi-nambiar/Edtech-Product-Analytics-ETL/README.md

 ![image](https://github.com/abhi-nambiar/Edtech-Product-Analytics-ETL/assets/123143416/252af063-0c80-47f2-a90e-b27359ffc875)

-Data Generation: Sample Data was generated using Bokaroo API Data Ingestion: Hubspot-generated user engagement data was collected and stored in Google Cloud Storage using Apache Nifi.
+Data Generation: Sample Data was generated using Mockaroo API Data Ingestion: Hubspot-generated user engagement data was collected and stored in Google Cloud Storage using Apache Nifi.
 Data Processing: Dataproc, functioning as a virtual cluster, was employed to run scripts and process the data.
 This was where the heavy lifting of data transformation and analysis took place.
 Data Storage: The processed data was then loaded into BigQuery.
 This served as the centralized data warehouse where comprehensive analysis could be conducted.